digaodev/gobarber-mobile-ts/README.md

 # Install the dependencies
 $ yarn

+# Install the pods for ios
+$ cd ios && pod install

 # Run the app in dev mode and start the IOS emulator (ios command is MacOS only)
 $ yarn run ios